robfatland/mocean/README.md

 ```

-- Ensure that the `steps.py` program given above is in the home directory of the `ubuntu` user
+- Ensure that the `steps.py` program above is present and executable in the home directory of the `ubuntu` user
-- Optional: Create some aliases to run common commands as follows:
+- Optional: Create some aliases to run common commands as follows.
+I prepend 'S' for 'steps'.

 ```